-According to Section 7 of the Act, once the chief inspector has directed and employer to put in place a health and safety policy, he or she is legally obliged to do so.
+According to Section 7 of the Act, once the chief inspector has directed an employer to put a health and safety policy in place, he or she is legally obliged to do so.

 The Occupational Health and Safety Act covers all workers including farm, domestic and state workers and excludes those working in mines or on ships.

 The purpose of the health and safety policy in a workplace is to provide everyone in the workplace with standard operating procedures that aim to prevent injury.